Zak-Musah/San-Francisco-Statistics---Kafka-and-Spark-Streaming/README.md

 ## Step 3

-To confirme that the Kafka Server is producing accurately, a kafka consumer server is created to consume data from the topic - "crime_stats"
+To confirm that the Kafka Server is producing accurately, a kafka consumer server is created to consume data from the topic - "crime_stats"
 ```bash
 consumer_server.py
 ```